 One of the simplest ways to generate new business is by making it easier for your visitors to contact you.
 Review your site as if you were a first time visitor.
 How easy is it for you to make a quick enquiry?
 You don’t have to restrict your enquiry forms to the Contact Us page either.
 Put one next to each product or service description.
 Paul Cook, MD of Clarity Event Insurance explains the difference it made to them:

 “We have more than doubled the number of new enquiries we get online now.
 The Return On Investment was almost immediate”.

-Google has become the de facto Yellow Pages of the internet and if you can appear on page one (the top ten positions) it can mean the difference between survival or success for you.
+Google has become the only real directory of the internet and if you can appear on page one (the top ten positions) it can mean the difference between survival or success for you.

 How do you choose a good supplier?
 Talk to companies who have been in the business for years not months.
 They are unlikely to tell you all the techniques they will use, but if it only seems to be based on getting as many links from other sites as possible, beware.
 They should be interested in your keywords and key phrases, should have an opinion on the text used on your site and should be interested in your business plan.
-Listen carefully to them and if they start to guaratee you top spots, take a pinch of salt!
+Listen carefully to them and if they guarantee you a spot on page one, walk away.

 Identify your Market

 It is absolutely crucial that your website looks and feels right to your target market.
 If they don’t recognise that you are addressing them, you probably aren’t.
 Sounds obvious?
 Take a look at your competitors’ websites and see how few of them have got it right.
 The copy on most websites is written from the “I” perspective rather than the “you”.
 Use language and imagery that is appropriate to your target audience and they’ll respond positively.